trezor/blockbook/README.md

 # Data storage in RocksDB

 Blockbook stores data the key-value store RocksDB.
+Data are stored in binary form to save space.
 The data are separated to different column families:

 - **default**